winscripter/ContentDotNet/README.md

 >
 > We have released this library early hoping to get some community support and contributions
 > with components like H.264 and JPEG decoding, writing tests, and finding bugs/sample files
 > for the formats we support.
+It's really hard to write a framework like this alone, and we
+> would appreciate any help we can get.
 >
 > Please note that this library is not production-ready yet, and should not be used in
 > production environments.